 Every three years, in accordance with General Convention Resolution #1982-D079, the Episcopal Church convenes an international youth event so “that the energy of the youth of the Episcopal Church can continue to be utilized in active ministry as members of the Body of Christ.”

 In 2017 the Episcopal Youth Event (EYE17) welcomed more than 1,300 participants, workshop leaders, speakers, and volunteers to the campus of the University of Central Oklahoma in Edmond from July 10-14.
 Read more.

-These policies are a statement for the Episcopal Church, setting forth expectations for its leaders in their relationships with children and youth.
+Updated in 2018, these policies are a statement for the Episcopal Church, setting forth expectations for its leaders in their relationships with children and youth.
 The purpose of these model policies is to foster the highest standards of behavior in ministry settings.